Terms and Conditions for making payment transactions

 8. With respect to personal data processing, the data subject is entitled to file a complaint with the supervising authority which deals with personal data protection.

-9. Providing of data is voluntary, however it is indispensable in order to conclude and perform the Agreement (e.g. placing a Payment Order, execution of the Payment Transaction, notifying about the status of execution of the Payment Transaction), without providing these data the Agreement cannot be concluded and performed, and execution of the Payment Transaction, notification about the status of execution of the Payment Transaction cannot be performed.
+9. Providing of data is voluntary, however it is indispensable in order to conclude and perform the Agreement (e.g. placing a Payment Order, execution of the Payment transaction, notifying about the status of execution of the Payment Transaction), without providing these data the Agreement cannot be concluded and performed, and execution of the Payment transaction, notification about the status of execution of the Payment transaction cannot be performed.
 Providing of these data is also required for the fulfillment of obligations resulting from the law or is indispensable for meeting the goals resulting from the legitimate interests of the Bank.

 10. Bank does not use systems designed for automated decision-making, however it uses data profiling.
 Data profiling is based on relevant mathematical and statistical profiling procedures, while maintaining technical and organizational measures ensuring reduction of the risk of errors in profiling procedures.
 The following decisions are made through profiling: